sidewinder2020/checks-for-understanding/module-4/backend/week_one.md

 tailoring how you store things in your database (including storing strings vs integers/indexing/etc.), and caching

 13. What's a background worker?
-When would we want to use a background worker? handle any delegated operations in the background (that we don't want taking up) - sidekiq was the one we used in mod 3
+When would we want to use a background worker? handles any delegated operations in the background (that we don't want taking up resources) - sidekiq was the one we used in mod 3